SamSitarek/advisory_tool/README.md

 ## Executive Summary
 ##### This section provides an overview to the project.
 It should briefly touch on the motivation, data question, data to be used, along with any known assumptions and challenges.

-    Trying to navigate your path of education in a vast world of learning can be overwhelming; where do you start?
+    Trying to navigate a path of education in a vast world of learning can be overwhelming; where do you start?
     It can be daunting to figure out what classes would be best?
     If you select a specific course will it go toward the degree you want?
     What if you are an undeclared major because you’re considering several paths?